iatenine/MicroState/README.md

 })
 ```

 The `listens` array on `<ListContainer />` tells Palau to rerender that component only when values in the specified keys are updated by `Palau.putState()`.
 Conversely, `<Input />` will never rerender, which would otherwise result in losing focus.
+You may also add `'*'` to subscribe to all state changes.

 Since nothing listens to `title`, it can be updated without triggering a rerender of any component.